Ugandan opposition says troops raid its offices amid election challenge | Politics

 The government said opposition members and their supporters had been breaking public order laws and COVID-19 restrictions on gatherings.
 SCUFFLE

-Wine called for the military to release him from house arrest, saying his home "is not a gazzetted detention center".
-He needed to meet with his party to decide on a strategy that could include peaceful protests, he said.
-He hoped to connect to the internet so that he could have a meeting via Zoom.
+Military spokeswoman Brig.
+Flavia Byekwaso said she was unaware of the incident.
+The law gives petitioners 20 days after results are declared to challenge them in the Supreme Court.
+Wine said he wanted to meet with his party to decide on a strategy that could include peaceful protests, he said.

-One legislator for Wine's party was beaten up by security forces, Ssenyonyi said at the weekend.
-A military spokeswoman said the lawmaker, Francis Zaake, refused to follow orders and had tried to enter Wine's home.
+But the military has surrounded Wine's home in Kampala since Thursday, saying it is for his own safety.
+Wine's lawyers were denied access on Monday.
+One legislator for Wine's party said he was beaten up by security forces when he tried to enter this weekend.

-"In the scuffle, he got hurt," Brigadier Flavia Byekwaso told a news conference.
-The NUP's Ssenyonyi said such attacks, including on the party's polling agents, were being carried out by security offices to cripple the court challenge.
+"In the scuffle, he got hurt," Byekwaso told a news conference.
+The NUP's Ssenyonyi said such attacks, including on the party's polling agents, were being carried out to cripple the court challenge.

-At least 110 polling agents of the party have been arrested since the eve of the election.
-The military's Byekwaso said the government was not targeting the party's agents and that those arrested were planning "chaos".
+At least 110 polling agents from Wine's party have been arrested since the eve of the election.
+Byekwaso said the government was not targeting the party's agents and that those arrested were planning "chaos".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)